-Another arctic freeze has hit Austin. as sleet covers the city and causes slick roadways – get prepared to make the right decision for you and your family.
+An arctic freeze has hit Austin.
+By 11:00am Austin police had responded to 20 crashes throughout the city.
+Icy conditions continue on several roads across the city.
+As sleet covers the city and causes slick roadways, get prepared to make the right decision for you and your family.

 - Ben White flyover to I-35 is shut down in all directions